LSG7/UnrealEngine-AI-Bridge-Door-to-isekai/docs/install/ai_pricing_explain.md

 Students should be able to use AI too.

 So I integrated Google's inexpensive tools, like the Google Gemini CLI, into my service.
+The cheapest way to use AI is for consumers to sign up directly with these companies' services.
 Gemini, Codex, and Claude also offer free usage.
 Signing up for a $20 flat rate plan with these companies will give you a pretty hefty usage allowance.